George David Silva: Murders, trial, and execution

 On 16 November 1911, Charles Ching told Silva he was traveling to town for supplies and money for Silva's wages.
 While he was away, Silva murdered the six Chings.
-The bodies of Agnes, Maud, Hugh and Winnie were found inside the house piled under a rug.
-Mother and eldest daughter had been shot by a revolver and a muzzle-loading rifle, while the boy and baby had their skulls smashed against the wall.
+The bodies of Agnes, Maud, Hugh, and Winnie were found inside the house piled under a rug.
+Mother Agnes and eldest daughter Maud had been shot by a revolver and a muzzle-loading rifle, while the boy and the baby had their skulls smashed against the wall.
 The bodies of Teddy and Dolly Ching were found a mile and a half away; both had been shot and their skulls smashed in.

-Police and aboriginal trackers inspected the crime scene, and after the trackers stated that there was no trail to follow the police homed in on Silva.
+Police and Aboriginal trackers inspected the crime scene, and after the trackers stated that there was no trail to follow the police homed in on Silva.
 Silva, fearing a lynch mob from Mackay, eventually confessed to police.
 He claimed that two neighbours had helped him murder the family, but the police found no evidence of him having any accomplices.

 Tried only for killing Maud Ching, Silva admitted to being present, but denied personally killing anyone.
 It took the jury only 20 minutes to find him guilty of murder.
-Silva was given a mandatory death sentence and hanged at Boggo Road Gaol in Brisbane on 10 June 1912.
-He was buried in South Brisbane Cemetery.
+Silva was given a mandatory death sentence and hanged at Boggo Road Gaol in Dutton Park, Brisbane, on 10 June 1912.
 In his final moments, Silva repeatedly quoted passages from the Bible in an attempt to delay his execution until prison authorities told him to stop.
 Silva tried to keep talking as the noose was slipped around his neck, but was hanged before he could finish.
+He was buried at South Brisbane Cemetery, Dutton Park.